ClementTsang/braincluck/README.md

 # brainduck

-A brainfuck interpreter/REPL, with support for WASM
+A bf interpreter/REPL, with support for WASM, and a demo static web page.